Skip to main content

 Personal: I was born in Detroit, Michigan and grew up in the suburbs.
 I enjoy a well made Old Fashioned, debating comic book superheroes and villains, listening to as much music as possible, and reading the whole Internet.
 My life and work are dedicated to eliminating hierarchies, lessening oppression, and caring for my neighbors.
 Or to put it another way: Do justice.
 Love mercy.
 Walk humbly with God.

-Previously, I co-hosted a podcast from 2016-2021 called WeTalkDifferent, a podcast that explored the intersection of race, ethnicity, and gender in culture, politics, and theology
+Previously, I co-hosted a podcast from 2016-2021 called WeTalkDifferent (WTD), a podcast that explored the intersection of race, ethnicity, and gender in culture, politics, and theology

 Child standing at the bottom of stone staircase looking at the first step